Layansjj/chat-server-with-audit-logging/docs/README.md

 ## How Audit Logs Are Generated

-The system implements basic audit logging to track security-relevant actions during runtime.
+The system implements basic audit logging to track security relevant actions during runtime.

 Audit logs are generated on the server side using the `AuditLogger` class.
 Each log entry records:
 - the event type (e.g., message sent, command issued, client connection)